Last Updated on November 3, 2020

 The article below has amazing detail and even movies to show you the proper technique.
 All images courtesy of ITS Tactical.

-We’re doing something different today with our Knot of the Week series and taking a look at five knots that you should know how to tie at all times.
+We’re doing something different today with our Knots of the Week series and taking a look at five knots for survival that you should know how to tie at all times.
 I can’t tell you how many times I’ve been out with friends and had to tie something or someone down and everyone just looks at me.

 No matter how often I remind them they need to read our KOTW articles and watch the videos here on ITS, I thought I’d put together an article on what I consider to be the knots I use the most on a regular basis and why you should have them at your disposal.
 Below you’ll find links to our original articles on ITS with tying instructions, as well as embedded videos that take you step-by-step through each of them.